Philippines

 • Storm surge flood risk EWS

-Their particular interest lies in the improvement of their impact-based forecasts for tropical cyclones in this project by including improved and dynamic modelling components in the Tropical cyclone risk EWS.
-In addition they currently use the riverine forecasts from GLOFAS that can in the current project potentially be compared or replaced with higher resolution hydrological forecasts from DE.
+Their particular interest lies in the improvement of their impact-based forecasts for tropical cyclones in this project.
 Currently, large potential impacts forecasted will trigger an Early Action Protocol (EAP).
 The EAP supports the implementation of timely and effective anticipatory actions before a cyclone makes landfall, triggering the Forecast Based Financing (FBF).
 When triggered, the FBF releases funds for anticipatory actions prior to landfall to reduce the impact of the cyclone.
 The design of an appropriate EAP trigger is, therefore, highly dependent on the quality of the forecasts of high winds, strong rainfall intensities and potential storm surges and waves associated with typhoons.
 The impact-based forecast is currently modelled using machine learning methods, combining exposure and vulnerability with hazards such as wind speeds, rainfall, typhoon tracks and other impact data.

-Prior to landfall, the rapid intensification of tropical cyclones makes it difficult to accurately forecast with a 3 day lead time.
+Prior to landfall, the rapid intensification of tropical cyclones makes it difficult to accurately forecast with a 3-day lead time.
 In addition, some global data products have been found to be unsuitable for accurate impact-based forecasting.
 The goal is to improve the forecasting capabilities of the various hydrodynamic and/or hydrological models, such that the EAP can be triggered with more accurate impact forecasts to support timely and appropriate humanitarian action.
+The first simulations have been run for Typhoon Haiyan (2013) with ERA5 as forcing.
+In addition, surge simulations were conducted based on best track and IFS ensemble tracks.
+There were only very limited observations available for validation.